 Michael joined Watsi on September 22nd, 2015.
-Two years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,500 miles to support John, a hardworking 22-year-old from Kenya, to fund a craniotomy heal a hematoma.
+Three years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.

 Michael has funded healthcare for 70 patients in 8 countries.